adnanmirza1/welbyte_test/README.md

 rails -v
 ```

-The ouput should start with something like `Rails 7` If not, install the right ruby version
+The ouput should start with something like `Rails 7` If not, install the right rails version

 # System dependencies
-All the system dependencies are includes in gemfile.
+All the system dependencies are included in gemfile.
 Just run this command to build the dependencies:

 ``` bundle install ```
 and then run these commands